 - Roll the cookie dough out between sheets of plastic wrap.

-How to make gluten free sugar cookie cutouts?
+How to make gluten free cookie cut outs?

-Gluten free cutout cookies can be particularly tricky, because you have to move the cookie dough cutouts without stretching them out (unless you like picasso inspired gingerbread men).
+Gluten free Christmas cut out cookies can be particularly tricky, because you have to move the cookie dough cut outs without stretching them out (unless you like picasso inspired gingerbread men).